 St. Martha’s Hall helps abused women and their children break the cycle of violence in their lives by offering safe, confidential shelter and services.
 The services provided enable battered women and their children to move beyond the violence and seek a new path of healing and hope.
 Partner Matt Devoti served as a member of the board of directors from 2012 to 2018.
 Over the years, the firm has hosted several collection drives for the shelter.
 With the help of clients, colleagues, friends and family, the firm was able to donate over 300 boxes of cereal and over 200 rolls of toilet paper to the shelter.

 Matt Casey is a life-long resident of Richmond Heights, Missouri.
-In April 2017, Matt Casey concluded his his second term as a Richmond Heights City Council Member.
+In April 2017, Matt Casey concluded his second term as a Richmond Heights City Council Member.
 Matt was thrilled to have the opportunity to serve on the council and to work with residents and the local business community on projects that will strengthen and grow the city for future generations.
 The Casey family has a long history of service to the City of Richmond Heights.
-Matt’s father, Tom Casey, a retired Casey & Devoti Partner, also served as a Council Member and worked as the city’s prosecuting attorney for many years.
+Matt’s father, Tom Casey, a founding Casey & Devoti Partner, also served as a Council Member and worked as the city’s prosecuting attorney for many years.

 Matt Devoti is an active member of St. Gabriel Catholic Church and School in south St. Louis City.
 He has served on the Stewardship Committee, the ACTS Team and the school auction committee.
 He previously coached his daughter’s St. Gabriel softball team and currently serves as assistant coach for his son’s St. Gabriel baseball team.

 Harris House is a charitable, not for profit corporation whose primary purpose is to help alcoholic and chemically dependent persons achieve sobriety and become useful, healthy and productive individuals.
 Implicit in its mission is giving people the opportunity to experience the miracle of their own recovery, regardless of race, creed, or economic status.
-Tom Casey, a retired Casey & Devoti Partner, served on the board of directors of Harris House for many years.
+Tom Casey, retired founding Casey & Devoti Partner, served on the board of directors of Harris House for many years.